ILIAS-eLearning/ILIAS/Modules/TestQuestionPool/PRIVACY.md

 ## TestQuestionPool Privacy
-Insert caveat: *This documentation does not warrant completeness or correctness.
-Please report any missing or wrong information using the ILIAS issue tracker.*
+Disclaimer: This documentation does not warrant completeness or correctness.
+Please report any missing or wrong information using the <a href="https://mantis.ilias.de/">ILIAS issue tracker</a>.

 ### Note:
 The module TestQuestionPool and the module Test are still tied together in most intricate ways.
 The primary